hingyeeneedssleep/HangmanGame/README.md

 - Categories of words

 Minor issues to fix:
-- Ensure that all alphabet buttons are disabled when the user is done with each round of game
+- Ensure that all alphabet buttons are disabled when the user is done with each round of game (fixed!)